cseanburns/systems-librarianship/src/3c-searching-with-grep.md

 Chrome OS, Proprietary, 2009
 ```

+### Invert Matching

+`grep` can do inverse searching.
-We can also search for lines
+That is, we can search for lines
 that **do not** match our string
-using the ``-v`` option.
+using the `-v` option.
+Options can often be combined
+for additional functionality.
-We can combine that with the ``-i``
+We can combine `-v` to inverse search
-option to ignore the string's case.
+with `-i` to ignore the case.
-Therefore, in the following example,
+In the following example,
+we search for
-all lines that do not contain the
+all lines that
+do not contain the
-string **chrome** are returned:
+string **chrome**:

 **Command:**